 City of Norwalk Urges Residents to Stay Safe and Healthy in Extreme Heat

-NORWALK, Connecticut (June 20, 2012) -- As Norwalk and surrounding communities face a potential heat wave in the coming days, City officials urge residents to protect themselves from extreme heat and recognize the signs and symptoms of heat illness.
+As temperatures rise this summer, City officials urge residents to protect themselves from extreme heat and recognize the signs and symptoms of heat illness.
 During heat waves, take precautions such as spending time each day in air conditioned places and checking on neighbors, the elderly, and disabled individuals.

 Heat illnesses include heat stroke, heat exhaustion, heat cramps, and heat rash.
 These health effects occur primarily when temperatures are higher than 90°F and relative humidity is 60% or higher.
-The elderly, infants, persons with impaired mobility, psychological illnesses or alcoholism, chronic diseases, and/or those taking diuretics, antipsychotic drugs, and anticholinergic (muscle relaxants) are most at risk, but anyone can suffer from these illnesses.
+Anyone can suffer from these illnesses, but some people are at higher risk, including the elderly; infants; persons with impaired mobility, psychological illnesses, alcoholism, or chronic diseases; and/or those taking diuretics, antipsychotic drugs, and anticholinergic drugs (muscle relaxants).

 Symptoms of heat stroke include a body temperature of 105° F or higher; hot, dry, red spotted skin; mental confusion; loss of consciousness; and convulsions.
 Heat stroke is a medical emergency, and if you or someone you know experiences any of these symptoms, call 911 immediately for medical help.

 Heat exhaustion is due to the body losing too much fluid.
 Symptoms include dizziness, weakness, fatigue, headache, and nausea.
 If heat exhaustion is not treated, it can lead to heat stroke, so if you or someone you know experiences these symptoms, call 911 for medical attention.
 Do not give salt tablets to someone who has these symptoms, because they could cause harm.